District Administration

 - AB NONDISCRIMINATION

-- ACA NONDISCRIMINATION ON THE BASIS OF GENDER IDENTITY
+- ACA NONDISCRIMINATION ON THE BASIS OF SEX OR GENDER IDENTITY

 - AE NONDISCRIMINATION ON THE BASIS OF HANDICAP